panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 * `callback` is the callback function containing side-effect logic. `useEffect()` executes the callback function after React has committed the changes to the screen.
 * `dependencies` is an optional array of dependencies. `useEffect()` executes `callback` only if the dependencies have changed between renderings.

 Put your side-effect logic into the `callback` function, then use the `dependencies` argument to control when you want the side-effect to run.
-That's the sole and simple purpose of `useEffect()`.
+That's the sole purpose of `useEffect()`.

 ## 2. The dependencies of *useEffect()*